Delgado pitcher Chris Olivier signs to UNO, two outfielders to ULL

-NEW ORLEANS (WGNO) — Three Delgado aseball student-athletes have officially inked their commitments to continue their careers at the next level.
+NEW ORLEANS (WGNO) — Three Delgado baseball student-athletes have officially inked their commitments to continue their careers at the next level.

 Sophomores Josh Alexander, Bryan Broussard, and Chris Olivier signed during a special ceremony with family and teammates on campus Wednesday.